Beef and Sausage Italian Meatloaf

-- Bake until the meatloaf is well done and shows 165F on an Instant Read Meat Thermometer (affiliate link) or if you don't have a meat thermometer cut one open and make sure the inside is completely done.
+- Put it back in the oven and cook 10-15 minutes more, or until it shows 165F/75C on an Instant Read Meat Thermometer (affiliate link) If you don't have a meat thermometer cut one open and make sure the inside is completely done

 Use ground beef with the amount of fat that fits your personal dietary preferences.
-Use just 1/2 tsp. salt if you don't have Vege-Sal (affiliate link).
+You can use pork or turkey Italian Sausage and hot or mild sausage, whichever you prefer.

-Flaxseed Meal (affiliate link) is naturally gluten-free and has zero net carbs; check the package for information when you're buying it.
-Nutritional information is calculated using zero net carbs for flaxseed meal.
+Flaxseed Meal (affiliate link) is naturally gluten-free and very low in net carbs; check the package for information when you're buying it.

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: